ordina-jworks/ordina-jworks.github.io/_posts/2018-09-26-Inter-service-communication.md

     </dependency>
 {% endhighlight %}

-When we inspect to the dependency module, we see that there is a lot coming out-of-the-box with the Spring Cloud Starter.
+When we inspect the dependency module, we see that there is a lot coming out-of-the-box with the Spring Cloud Starter.
 If you are providing your own resilience or load balancing library you can just add the necessary dependencies you need.
 Be aware that the syntax is different between using the Spring wrapper or OpenFeign itself.
 To let your Spring context know that it has to search for Feign clients, we just add `@EnableFeignClients` on top of the main configuration class.